dwarvesf/playground/Engineering/Data/Quick Learning Vector Database.md

 ---
+tags:
+  - engineering/data
+  - vector-database
-tags: engineering/data, vector-database, database
+  - database
 author: Long Bui
 github_id: longbuivan
 date: 2024-03-15
+icy: 10
 ---

 ## Motivation of Vector Database

-- The motivation of this t thoughts that trying to discover the LLMs and Generative AI
+- The motivation of this thoughts that trying to discover the LLMs and Generative AI
 - In order to create or build, train any models there are multiple factors will need to be considered: lakes of data, metadata, data management, infrastructure, etc.
 - Vector Databases are used like underlying of Gen AI
 - Where everything are tokenized, vectorized and serialized into a single language